monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 #### Intersectionality Consideration

-Standard fairness penalties often focus on disparities between groups defined by a **single protected attribute**.
-However, discrimination may also occur at **intersections of multiple identities** (for example, gender and ethnicity).

 Models may appear fair across broad demographic groups while still discriminating against **specific intersectional subgroups**, a phenomenon sometimes referred to as *fairness gerrymandering*.

 To address intersectional bias, regularization approaches can be extended by: